Our global initiatives focus on expanding fisheries transparency and understanding the behaviours of commercial fishing vessels.

 In an unprecedented action that added 5,000 vessels to our map, we partnered with the government of Indonesia to publish their VMS data on our fishing activity map.
 That event, announced in 2017 at the UN Ocean Conference, marked a dramatic change in the global conversation around transparency.
 Our work with Indonesia is made possible thanks to our founding partner, SkyTruth.

 In October 2018, Peru followed suit by publishing their VMS data in our system, increasing the number of publicly trackable Peruvian vessels on our map from about 100 to 1300!
-In May 2018, Costa Rica committed to do the same.
+In May 2018, Costa Rica committed to do the same, as did Panama in March 2019.

 We are committed to processing and publishing VMS data from any nation committed to taking this same bold step toward transparency.